If someone steals and uses your personal information, take these three steps as soon as possible:

 For a list of additional steps you can take, including placing a freeze on your credit file and signing up for credit monitoring, review the Consumer Alerts listed at the end of this Alert.

 To place a fraud alert on your credit file, you simply need to request it from any one of the three nationwide credit reporting agencies.
 (See contact information below.)
-They are free, and once you place a fraud alert with one nationwide credit-reporting agency, federal law requires that it be forwarded to other nationwide credit reporting agencies.
+They are free, and once you place a fraud alert with one nationwide credit-reporting agency, federal law requires that it be forwarded to the other nationwide credit-reporting agencies.
 Automatic reporting is helpful to you, because you don’t know which credit-reporting agency a creditor is using.

 It’s the same with fraud: you never know where the perpetrator is applying for credit and which credit reporting agency is being used.

 There are three types of fraud alerts:

 If you are concerned about or you suspect identity theft, an initial fraud alert can make it harder for an identity thief to open accounts in your name.
-These alerts last for one year, and may be renewed.
+These alerts last for one year and may be renewed.
 Anyone requesting your credit file during this year-long window is alerted that you suspect you are a victim of fraud.
-When you or someone else attempts to open a credit account in your name, increase the credit limit on an existing account, or get a new card on an existing account, the creditor is required to take additional steps to try to verify that you have authorized the request.
-If the creditor cannot verify your authorization, then the request should be denied.
+When you or someone else attempts to open a credit account in your name, increase the credit limit on an existing account, or get a new card on an existing account, the creditor is required to take additional steps to verify that you have authorized the request.
+If the creditor cannot verify your authorization, then the request is supposed to be denied.

-These are for confirmed identity theft victims; last for seven years; and require a police report to verify your identity theft victim status.
+An extended fraud alert is for confirmed identity theft victims; requires a police report to verify your identity theft victim status; and lasts for seven years.
 In the case of an extended alert, federal law requires that a creditor must call the consumer using the phone number in the alert before authorizing any request to open or modify a credit line.

 This fraud alert is available to active members of the military who want to protect their credit while deployed and lasts for one year.